Here’s a sample resume we recently produced for a Medical Research Executive in Singapore.

 - Responsible for identifying and evaluating data trends by utilising information from research materials and modelling potential outcomes in a concise report format

-- Assist in performing statistical analyses of data for a multitude of trials by using software such as SPSS and STATA [Speak about research tools you’re using.]
+- Assist in performing statistical analysis of data for a multitude of trials by using software such as SPSS and STATA [Speak about research tools you’re using.]

 - Prepare spreadsheets, visuals, tables, graphs and scientific posters for major publications and scientific meetings

 - Perform administrative duties for research projects such as submitting research grant applications, overseeing research meetings, and generating annual reports of the department’s research activities

 - Direct and mentor undergraduates undertaking summer attachments, internships, and field studies at Singapore General Hospital

 - Spearheaded project involving study on premature babies and their primary developmental problems.
 Ensured program and project monitoring evaluations are effectively carried out and proactively suggested measures to keep project on schedule and within budget